open-forest-observatory/stac/README.md

 The python script is currently intended to run in the Cyverse Discovery Environment from the Jupyterlab:Geospatial container app.
 The script could be amended to run outside of the Cyverse DE if necessary.

-The python script will output two files:
+The python script will output two files.
+These are examples and not the production files:

   * [collection.json](./stac_json/collection.json)
   * [index.geojson](./stac_json/index.geojson)